367718/camp/ayano/README.md

 Each `Request` has a size limit of 512 KiB, and can be used to spawn one and only one `Response`.

-The timeouts for send and recieve are each set at 5 seconds.

 ## API

 * `Server`